257divyanshu/system-design/pg-yt-playlist/lecture01/crux.md

-Excellent — these are *very thorough* notes 👏
-Let’s break this down clearly and efficiently.

----

 ## 🧠 1.
 Summary of Your Notes (Simplified Overview)

 You’re designing a **large-scale e-commerce system** (like Amazon) — learning how to handle massive traffic, ensure uptime, and optimize performance.